On this page:

 Note the following:

 - In many cases, the Application Dashboard and Network Dashboard might show different topologies for the same application.
-This is expected behavior.
-Unlike app server agents, network agents detect intermediate network devices between nodes and considers these devices when collecting metrics.
+This is the expected behavior.
+Unlike app server agents, network agents detect intermediate network devices between nodes and consider these devices when collecting metrics.
 The two dashboards show the same application but from different perspectives: an application perspective and a multi-layer, network/application perspective.

 - This release does not support the following Network Flow Map features: